 There are clearly a wide range of therapeutic strategies aiming to treat both LRRK2 and idiopathic PD by reducing the function of this enigmatic protein.
-These include both ATP-competitive and non-ATP competitive kinase inhibitors, pharmacological inhibitors of LRRK2 GTPase activity, and knockdown of LRRK2 mRNA.
+These include both ATP-competitive and non-ATPcompetitive kinase inhibitors, pharmacological inhibitors of LRRK2 GTPase activity and knockdown of LRRK2 mRNA.
 The kinase inhibitor DNL151 and the antisense RNA molecule BIIB094 are currently in clinical trials with further results eagerly awaited.
-There is therefore optimism within the field, as well as a plethora of fall-back options should DNL151 and BIIB094 fail.
+There is therefore optimism within the field, as well as a plethora of fallback options should DNL151 and BIIB094 fail.

 Nonetheless, there are other aspects of LRRK2 biology that may in future become viable therapeutic targets.
 As mentioned, LRRK2 dimers are believed to have greater kinase activity that LRRK2 monomers, and the cycling of LRRK2 between these states is has been suggested to play a key role in the normal regulation of this protein (Berwick et al., 2019).
-Indeed, work performed in zebrafish models indicates the deletion of the C-terminal WD40 domain is sufficient to prevent dimerization, thereby reducing autophosphorylation and reducing the neurotoxicity of LRRK2 (Jorgensen et al., 2009).
-Thus, disruption of LRRK2 dimerization can be expected to, in turn, impair LRRK2 kinase activity, creating a mechanism that could be harnessed for the development of selective inhibitors of LRRK2 kinase.
-Such approaches have already been used successfully to identify compounds that prevent dimerization of other proteins, for example ST2825, a heptapeptide that blocks dimerization of MyD88 (Loiarro et al., 2007).
-However, this may be a trickier task for LRRK2, since LRRK2 dimerization appears to have several intramolecular interactions involved, with the WD40 and COR domains implicated in particular (Greggio et al., 2008, 2008; Jorgensen et al., 2009; Guaitoli et al., 2016).
+Indeed, work performed in zebrafish models indicates that the deletion of the C-terminal WD40 domain is sufficient to prevent dimerisation, thereby reducing autophosphorylation and reducing the neurotoxicity of LRRK2 (Jorgensen et al., 2009).
+Thus, disruption of LRRK2 dimerisation can be expected to, in turn, impair LRRK2 kinase activity, creating a mechanism that could be harnessed for the development of selective inhibitors of LRRK2 kinase.
+Such approaches have already been used successfully to identify compounds that prevent dimerisation of other proteins, for example, ST2825, a heptapeptide that blocks dimerisation of myeloid differentiation primary response 88 (MyD88) (Loiarro et al., 2007).
+However, this may be a trickier task for LRRK2, because LRRK2 dimerisation appears to have several intramolecular interactions involved, with the WD40 and COR domains implicated in particular (Greggio et al., 2008; Guaitoli et al., 2016; Jorgensen et al., 2009).
 As such, efficient disruption of LRRK2 dimers may require a cocktail of molecules, each targeting a different protein interaction interface.